alpha027/MLOps-challenge/README.md

 # MLOps challenge

-This is a small minimal AI inference API for image classification
+This is a small minimal AI inference API for image classification.

 ## Development Requirements